Aging & Health A to Z

-If you lose the capacity to make decisions, someone will have to make decisions for you.
+If you lose the ability to make decisions, someone will have to make decisions for you.
 The person you choose to make those decisions for you is known as a surrogate.
 Your surrogate should try to honor any wishes you expressed while you were still capable of making decisions.
 Your expressed wishes are legally and ethically more important than what others want for you, even if they feel that they are acting in your best interests.

-Two common types of advance directives (advance care plans) that express your wishes about the health care that you desire:
+There are two common types of advance directives that express your wishes about the health care that you desire:

-Whenever possible, healthcare professionals should respect the informed choices that you have expressed while you were still capable of making decisions.
+Whenever possible, your healthcare providers should respect the informed choices that you have expressed while you were still capable of making decisions.
 Following these advance directives demonstrates respect for your individuality and self-determination.
 It is a legal and ethical obligation.
 Advanced directives can be stopped orally or in writing by you at any time, as long as you maintain the capacity to make decisions.

-Most commonly, advance directives come out of the conversations that you had with relatives, friends, and healthcare workers while you were still capable.
+Most commonly, advance directives come out of the conversations that you had with relatives, friends, and healthcare providers while you were still capable.
 It is never too early to have these conversations.

 Throughout the United States, there are laws or legal opinions that authorize living wills.
 These are often called natural death, death with dignity, or right-to-die laws.
 Generally, these laws allow you to direct healthcare providers to withhold or withdraw treatment that is keeping you alive if you become terminally ill and are no longer able to make decisions.
 Some examples of life-sustaining treatment include CPR (cardiopulmonary resuscitation), mechanical ventilation for breathing, or artificial feeding.
-In a few states, an individual may also appoint surrogate decision makers.
+In a few states, an individual may also appoint surrogate decision makers through a living will.
 Legal immunity is given to caregivers who comply with an appropriately drafted living will.

 Durable Power of Attorney for Healthcare

 Traditionally, family members or religious community members act as surrogates for people who are not able to make their own healthcare decisions.
-This is because they probably know best what the person’s preferences and will act in their best interests.
+This is because they probably know best what the person’s preferences are, and will act in their best interests.
 Family members are also normally consulted by the healthcare provider.
 However, the healthcare provider may sometimes decide that decisions by family members are questionable because of conflicting personalities, values, or interests.
 In addition, some family members may be estranged or unwilling to make decisions, or they may disagree among themselves.
 In other cases, older adults have no surviving relatives.

 When there are no relatives or friends to represent you, it may be that your physician (or other healthcare provider) is the next best choice as your surrogate.
 Your provider understands the medical procedures and your condition.
-Your lawyer is another possibility, but bear in mind that the courts can be cumbersome, expensive, and slow.
+Your lawyer is another possibility, but keep in mind that the courts can be cumbersome, expensive, and slow.
 If a surrogate decision maker cannot be found, a court may appoint a guardian to act as a surrogate.